AllMeatball/ned/README.md

 ### Building
 1. Enter folder of the repo
 2. Run `make`
+3. Enter the newly created `build` directory
-3. Continue to next section
+4. Continue to next section

 ### Running
 ```